CancerDataAggregator/CDA-HelpDesk/docs/release_notes/cdapython.md

 ## Available April 4, 2024

+cdapython has had a complete rewrite to simplify the code.
+If you are an existing user [we have a guide for updating your existing code](../documentation/cdapython/code_update.md)

 ### Known Issues:

+- the cdapython update is not currently available in pypi, please install using `pip install git+https://github.com/CancerDataAggregator/cdapython.git`.
+It should be available in pypi soon.

 - Impossible joins need better error handling, e.g. `fetch_rows( table='subject', link_to_table='subject' )`.